 In this blog I'll tell you a bit about each, and help you - should you wish to buy one - make an informed decision, and work out what's best for you.
 So without further ado - let's go!

-Like all Multipick tools the Kronos EPG is immediately nice on the eyes.
-OK - that's the understatement of the century, they're absolutely beautiful, the pornography of electric pick guns: Elegant, cool, stylish, and slick.
-You can tell just by looking at this German designed and manufactured EPG that you're dealing with quality.
+Like all Multipick tools, the Kronos EPG is immediately nice on the eyes.
+You can tell just by looking at this German designed EPG that you're dealing with quality.

 Once you pick it up this feeling is compounded tenfold.
 These hand-built machines are a work of art, the finishing is perfect, the weight is satisfying without being clumsy and there's a good sense of balance with a bias towards the needle end.
 In fact, everything about this in-house built EPG is an absolute pleasure.
 And explains why Multipick literally cannot keep up with demand.
 If you want one and they're in stock, I suggest you pounce!